GoogleCloudPlatform/cloud-bigtable-examples/python/thrift/README.md

 For this example, we will install Thrift on a separate machine from our gateway interface

-Then provision a new instance to serve as the client:
+First provision a new instance to serve as the client:

   `$ gcloud compute instances create thrift-client`